LLC Capital ContributionsInitial investment, capital calls, and operating-agreement language

 Forced buyout at discount

-The contributing members can buy out the non-contributing member's interest at a discount (typically 10-25% below fair market value).
+The contributing members can buy out the non-contributing member's interest at a discount (typically 10% to 25% below fair market value).

 Interest charges

-The non-contributing member is charged interest on their unfunded obligation, which accrues until the capital is contributed or the obligation is otherwise resolved.
+The non-contributing member is charged interest on their unfunded obligation, accruing until contributed or otherwise resolved.

 Capital Accounts

 Capital accounts are the running tally of each member's economic interest in the LLC.
-They are required for tax compliance under Section 704(b) and determine how assets are distributed upon dissolution.
+They are required for tax compliance under § 704(b) and determine how assets are distributed upon dissolution.

-Increased by: Capital contributions (cash and fair market value of property), allocations of LLC income and gain.
+Increased by.
+Capital contributions (cash and FMV of property), allocations of LLC income and gain.

-Negative balances: Can occur when losses exceed contributions.
-A negative capital account means the member has received more from the LLC than they put in.
-Some operating agreements require a "deficit restoration obligation" where the member must restore the negative balance upon liquidation.
+Negative balances.
+Can occur when losses exceed contributions.
+Means the member has received more from the LLC than they put in.
+Some operating agreements require a deficit-restoration obligation upon liquidation.

-Why they matter: Upon dissolution, assets are distributed based on capital account balances.
-If Member A has a $100K capital account and Member B has a $50K capital account, remaining assets after paying creditors go to Member A first.
+Why they matter.
+Upon dissolution, assets are distributed based on capital-account balances.
+If Member A has a $100K account and Member B has $50K, remaining assets after creditors go to Member A first.

 Non-Cash Contribution Valuation